kristoff-it/zig-okredis/src/commands/README.md

 Elements shared by multiple groups are declared in `_common_utils.zig`.

 Integration tests with `serializer.zig` are scattered across the various files.
-This is the only dependency outside of this sub-tree and I decided that adding this extraneous dependency was better than the alternatives.
+This is the only extraneous dependency outside of this sub-tree and I decided that adding it was better than the alternatives.
 Long story short, I like having those tests close to where the command implementation is, they really do depend on how the command serializer works, and I  know that `serializer.zig` is never going to depend on any of the content in `commands`, so it will never cause a circular dependency.